mannixp/PlaneCouetteFlowMHD_OLD/README.md

 `python3 Plot_Paper_figures.py && mkdir Plotted_Data && mv *.pdf Plotted_Data`

+Figure 1. time-series can be reproduced by adding

+'Plot_TimeSeries_KeMe('scalar_data_s1.h5')'

+in the main of Plot_Paper_figures.py

-Figure 1. time-series can be reproduced by specifying, *a minimum resolution* of
+Figure 1. time-series can also be reproduced by specifying, *a minimum resolution* of

 `Nx=64,Ny=128,Ny=64, dt=0.0125, N_ITERS = 6*((Pm*Re)/dt)`

-along with the parameters specified therin, and running the script and plotting the data as above.
+along with the parameters add minimal seed (currently not provided) specified therin, and running the script and plotting the data as above.

 Typically this execution demands a compute cluster or large workstation.
 Referencence using 32 cores, with a Modified Crank-Nicolson Adams-basforth integration is